-Study deflates notion that pear-shaped bodies more healthy than applesJanuary 10th, 2013 in Health /
+Study deflates notion that pear-shaped bodies more healthy than applesJanuary 10, 2013 in Medicine & Health / Health

 People who are "apple-shaped"—with fat more concentrated around the abdomen—have long been considered more at risk for conditions such as heart disease and diabetes than those who are "pear-shaped" and carry weight more in the buttocks, hips and thighs.